 TGbe editor: Please update the following paragraph in this subclause as shown below:

-When Basic variant Multi-Link element is carried in a Nontransmitted BSSID Profile subelement in a Multiple BSSID element, the value of an element, that is not present in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP, shall be the same as the corresponding element value as that of the nontransmitted BSSID profile that carried the Basic variant Multi-Link element or as the element of the transmitted BSSID, present elsewhere in the frame, which is inherited by the nontransmitted BSSID.
+When the Basic variant Multi-Link element carries complete profile in the Per-STA Profile subelement corresponding to a reported AP, the value of an element, that is not present in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP, shall be the same as the corresponding element value as that of the nontransmitted BSSID profile that carried the Basic variant Multi-Link element or as the element of the transmitted BSSID, present elsewhere in the frame, which is inherited by the nontransmitted BSSID.
 The hierarchy of inheritance is from transmitted BSSID to the nontransmitted BSSID that carried the Basic variant Multi-Link element and from the nontransmitted BSSID to the AP reported in the per-STA profile.